Nations and IQ: Lynn and Vanhanen

-In the books IQ and the Wealth of Nations (2002) and IQ and Global Inequality (2006), Richard Lynn and Tatu Vanhanen created estimates of average IQs for 113 nations.
+In 2002, Richard Lynn and Tatu Vanhanen published the books IQ and the Wealth of Nations and IQ and Global Inequality, which led to further investigations by other researchers, most of them highly critical of Lynn and Vanhanen's methods and conclusions.
+This was followed by their 2006 book IQ and Global Inequality.
+In these books they created estimates of average IQs for 113 nations.
 They estimated IQs of 79 other nations based on neighboring nations or by other methods.
 They also created an estimate of "quality of human conditions" for each nation based on gross national product per capita, adult literacy rate, fraction of the population to enroll in secondary education, life expectancy, and rate of democratization.
 Lynn and Vanhanen found a substantial correlation between the national IQ scores they created and these various socioeconomic factors.
 They conclude that national IQ influences these measures of well-being, and that national differences in IQ are heavily influenced by genetics, although they also allow for some environmental contributions to it.
 They regard nutrition as the most important environmental factor, and education a secondary factor.

 Many negative reviews of these books have been published in the scholarly literature.
 In particular, the claim that the IQ tests employed are culturally neutral and unbiased has been criticized, as have the methods used to compile the data.

 Susan Barnett and Wendy Williams characterized IQ and the Wealth of Nations as "an edifice built on layer upon layer of arbitrary assumptions and selective data manipulation.
 The data on which the entire book is based are of questionable validity and are used in ways that cannot be justified."

 Rindermann wrote that Lynn and Vanhanen's mixture of many different tests and the not always clear representativeness of the samples seem to be the most serious problems.
 Furthermore, the measurement years vary, which is problematic because of the Flynn effect.
 He also argued that the method of averaging neighboring countries for an estimation for the many nations that did not have measured IQs is likely problematic because some research indicates that absence of IQ tests indicates conditions such as poverty or war that may affect IQs, and that "In addition, some errors in the data have been observed".